 [HISTORY: Adopted by the Council of the City of Schenectady 11-28-1988 by Ord.
 No. 88-90.
 Amendments noted where applicable.]

 Editor's Note: Ordinance No. 96-46, adopted 10-7-1996, renamed former Ch.
 96, Schenectady Urban Cultural Park Advisory Council, as Schenectady Heritage Area Advisory Council.
-This ordinance also provided that all reference to the Schenectady Urban Cultural Park in this chapter and elsewhere in the Code will now be referenced as the "Schenectady Heritage Area."
+This ordinance also provided that all references to the Schenectady Urban Cultural Park in this chapter and elsewhere in the Code will now be referenced as the "Schenectady Heritage Area."

 [Amended 10-7-1996 by Ord.
 No. 96-46]